Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Methodology

+The Gittins index policy selects the option with highest $g_i$ and terminates when all $g_i < R_{best}$, where $R_{best}$ is the best reward obtained so far.

-We notice that computing the Gittins index requires calculating the expected reward $\mathbb{E}[R(x,y)]$ (we skip the conditional term for ease of notation) when generating $t$ additional thinking tokens from state $(x,z)$.
+Generally, computing the Gittins index requires solving \cref{eq:gittins-definition}, which depends on the reward distribution.
+When the outcome is binary, this reduces to calculating the expected reward $\mathbb{E}[R(x,y)]$.
 This expectation depends on the stochastic reasoning process and the final answer quality, neither of which have closed-form expressions for language models.
-We address this by learning the forecasting functional $\psi(t\mid x,z,\pi) = \mathbb{E}[R(x,y)]$ for $t$-token continuations.
+We address this challenge by learning the forecasting functional $\psi(t\mid x,z,\pi) = \mathbb{E}[R(x,y)]$ for $t$-token continuations.
 This functional enables approximate computation of Gittins indices and principled decision-making in our adaptive setting.